-Abort: The requirement of aircraft to go back to any friendly Air Base and become Inactive.
+Abort: The requirement of aircraft to return to a base and become Inactive.

 Action Rating: How good a unit is at fighting.
 Training, experience, doctrine and leadership

 Active Aircraft: An aircraft which has been refitted and is capable of flying air missions.